scottwat86/scottwat86.github.io/index.md

 ## "A journey of a thousand miles begins with a single step."  -Laozi

+# 06-07-2019
+Exercises 24-26		-	Learning Python 3 the Hardway
+Still need to finish up 26.

 # 06-06-2019
 ## Database Review
 * Database vs Data Warehouse